okohll/abdocs/content/docs/tables/adding-and-removing.md

 There are two ways to edit a table: from the homepage, or from editing a record.

 ### From the homepage
-When you toggle build mode with the toggle in the top right corner of the screen, you can see a _connections_ mode and a _list_ mode: these two views show the tables in the system.
-The _connections_ mode shows the relations between entities whilst the _list_ mode presents the same data in tabular form.
+When you toggle build mode with the toggle in the top right corner of the screen, you can see a _Map_ and _List_ items: the Map shows tables and relations between them, the List can show tables and also other entities, like views or users.

+From either display, you can click a table to edit it.
+Once open, you can also pin tables with the pin icon at the top left of the editing panel.
+The table will then appear 'pinned' to the lefthand side of the development homepage and will remain there until unpinned, or you log out.
+This can be useful when working with a number of different tables.

 ![Connections mode](/homepage-connections-mode.png)
 ![List mode](/homepage-list-mode.png)